Extrajudicial killings and forced disappearances in the Philippines: 2008 US Department of State report

-On March 11, 2008, the US Department of State reported that "arbitrary, unlawful arrests and extrajudicial and political killings continued to be a major problem in the Philippines in 2007.
+In March 2008, the US Department of State reported that "arbitrary, unlawful arrests and extrajudicial and political killings continued to be a major problem in the Philippines in 2007.
 Washington stated that "many of these killings went unsolved and unpunished despite intensified efforts of the government to investigate and prosecute these cases."

-Judicial corruption

-On January 25, 2005, and on December 10, 2006, Philippines Social Weather Stations released the results of its two surveys on corruption in the judiciary; it published that: a) like 1995, 1/4 of lawyers said many/very many judges are corrupt.
-But (49%) stated that a judges received bribes, just 8% of lawyers admitted they reported the bribery, because they could not prove it.
-[Tables 8-9]; judges, however, said, just 7% call many/very many judges as corrupt[Tables 10-11];b) "Judges see some corruption; proportions who said - many/very many corrupt judges or justices: 17% in reference to RTC judges, 14% to MTC judges, 12% to Court of Appeals justices, 4% i to Shari'a Court judges, 4% to Sandiganbayan justices and 2% in reference to Supreme Court justices [Table 15].

 Maguindanao massacre

 In the Maguindanao massacre in the Philippines on November 23, 2009, 57 people were killed while en route to file an electoral certificate of candidacy for Esmael Mangudadatu, vice mayor of Buluan town, in upcoming gubernatorial elections for Maguindanao province.
 The dead included Mangudadatu's wife, his two sisters, journalists, lawyers, aides, and motorists who were witnesses.
 At least 198 suspects were charged with murder, including incumbent governor Andal Ampatuan Sr., and his son, Andal Ampatuan Jr. who was to be a candidate to succeed him.
-On November 16, 2010, the international non-governmental organization Human Rights Watch issued a 96 page report titled "They Own the People," charting the Ampatuans’ rise to power, including their use of violence to expand their control and eliminate threats to the family's rule.
+On November 16, 2010, the international non-governmental organization Human Rights Watch issued a 96-page report titled "They Own the People," charting the Ampatuans’ rise to power, including their use of violence to expand their control and eliminate threats to the family's rule.

 Duterte's War on Drugs

-On July 2, 2016, the Communist Party of the Philippines stated that it "reiterates its standing order for the NPA to carry out operations to disarm and arrest the chieftains of the biggest drug syndicates, as well as other criminal syndicates involved in human rights violations and destruction of the environment" after its political wing Bagong Alyansang Makabayan accepted Cabinet posts in the new government.
-On July 3, the Philippine National Police said they had killed 30 alleged drug dealers since Duterte was sworn in as president on June 30.
+President Rodrigo Duterte won the 2016 Philippine presidential election on promises of killing those engaged in crime and illegal drugs.
+He reiterated these threats during his term in office.
+On July 3, 2016, the Philippine National Police said they had killed 30 alleged drug dealers since Duterte was sworn in as president on June 30.
 They later stated they had killed 103 suspects between May 10 and July 7.

 On August 26, 2016, the official death total reached 2,000.
-Official records from the Philippine Drug Enforcement Agency give the number of deaths from July 2016 to November 2018 from the anti-drug campaign as 5,050.
-Human rights groups have put the number of killings at 20,000, including vigilante-style killings.
+Official records from the Philippine Drug Enforcement Agency give the number of deaths from July 2016 to May 2022 from the anti-drug campaign as over 6,200.
+Human rights groups have put the number of killings at 30,000, including vigilante-style killings.

+The Philippine National Police and Interpol arrested Duterte on March 11, 2025, to face charges of crimes against humanity related to extrajudicial killings during the Philippine drug war.
+Duterte will be tried by the International Criminal Court at the Hague.